actions/typescript-action/README.md

   milliseconds: 1000
 ```

-See the [actions tab](https://github.com/actions/typescript-action/actions) for runs of this action! :rocket:
+See the [Actions tab](https://github.com/actions/typescript-action/actions) for runs of this action! :rocket:

-## Usage:
+## Usage

-After testing you can [create a v1 tag](https://github.com/actions/toolkit/blob/master/docs/action-versioning.md) to reference the stable and latest V1 action
+After testing you can [create a v1 tag](https://github.com/actions/toolkit/blob/master/docs/action-versioning.md) to reference the stable and latest V1 action.